fancyremarker/flux/doc/MQL.md

 Logically, the "add" operation adds the value to a set whose values are sorted by the time they're added to the set.
-There's also a "remove" operation that removes items from the set and a "countFrequency" operation that stores a leaderboard of the top K items, by gross frequency, that have triggered the event.
+There's also a "remove" operation that removes items from the set and a "count_frequency" operation that stores a leaderboard of the top K items, by gross frequency, that have triggered the event.

-A "countFrequency" handler might look like this:
+A "count_frequency" handler might look like this:

-    targets: ["[artworkId].partnerId"]
+    targets: ["[artwork_id].partner_id"]
-    countFrequency: "artworkId"
+    count_frequency: "artwork_id"

 and will store the top K (100 by default) artworks viewed, bucketed by partner.

-You can bound the size of sets and leaderboards using the maxStoredValues field:
+You can bound the size of sets and leaderboards using the max_stored_values field:

     targets: ["['a','b'].artworks.artists"]
     add: "'artist:345'"
-    maxStoredValues: 10
+    max_stored_values: 10

 This will bound the size of the set at 10 items, removing values in a least recently added fashion.
-If you don't specify maxStoredValues, the size of the set is unbounded.
-A maxStoredValues value of 1 can be used to simulate a simple variable, since any addition to the set will evict the previous singleton member.
-A maxStoredValues value of 0 can be used if you're only interested in storing counts for an event, but never want to actually query the members of the set.
+If you don't specify max_stored_values, the size of the set is unbounded.
+A max_stored_values value of 1 can be used to simulate a simple variable, since any addition to the set will evict the previous singleton member.
+A max_stored_values value of 0 can be used if you're only interested in storing counts for an event, but never want to actually query the members of the set.

-You can disable either gross or distinct counters by setting the storeGrossCounters and storeDistinctCounters fields, respectively, to false (both default to true if not specified):
+You can disable either gross or distinct counters by setting the store_gross_counters and store_distinct_counters fields, respectively, to false (both default to true if not specified):

     targets: ["['a','b'].artworks.artists"]
     add: "'artist:345'"
-    storeGrossCounters: false,
+    store_gross_counters: false,
-    storeDistinctCounters: false
+    store_distinct_counters: false